smithjasonm/tictactoe/README.md

 ### Waiting Games

 The waiting-games channel allows clients to subscribe for updates to their lists of waiting games.
-A message is broadcast through this channel each time a game is created without a second player, joined, or canceled.
-On receipt of a message from this channel while a waiting-games list is displayed, the application client either appends a game to its waiting-games list or removes one, according to the message.
+A message is broadcast through this channel each time a game is started from the games page, joined, or canceled.
+On receipt of a message from this channel while a waiting-games list is displayed, the application client either appends a game to its waiting-games list or removes one, according to the type of message.

 Copyright © 2016 Jason Smith